dannysilence/wrk_scripts/torsocks_ubuntu.md

 ExitNodes 95.214.54.70,82.165.116.173,185.32.222.237
 ```

-There is also a bit simplier way to get specific counttry location.
+There is also a bit simplier way to get specific country location.
 Instead of specifiying strict nodes IP addresses, we can use mnemonic
 country code `{ru}` to specify the desired outgoing location we would like to get in:
 ```bash